Give to the Family Medicine Clinic & Residency Program Campaign

 Give by Phone or Mail

-The clinic will move out of the basement of the main SAH building to the 3rd Floor of SSM Health Bone & Joint Hospital at St. Anthony.
+The clinic has moved out of the basement of the main SAH building to the 3rd Floor of SSM Health Bone & Joint Hospital at St. Anthony.

-The new space will be over 9,000 sq. ft. larger than the current location.
+The new space is more than 9,000 sq. ft. larger than the current location.

-Patient rooms will increase to 32 from the current 18.
-Rooms will be equipped for 3-way virtual communication.
+Patient rooms have increase to from 18 to 32.
+Rooms are equipped for 3-way virtual communication.